Marwen75/MyWatchList/README.md

 Here’s what’s next for **MyWatchList** 👇

-- 🔍 **Spotlight integration** — search for shows directly from macOS or iOS Spotlight.
 - 🔔 **Smart notifications** — reminders for upcoming releases or episodes.
 - 💎 **Premium version** — unlock exclusive features and customization options.
 - ⌚ **Apple Watch compatibility** — track progress and mark episodes from your wrist.